gnolang/infrastructure/k8s/provisioning/README.md

 Terraform is one of the reference tecnologies for provisioning using a IaC (Infrastructure as Code) approach.
 It is declative and employs the HCL language (Hashicorp configuration language).

-## What about Ansible
+## What about Ansible ?

 It is possible to leverage the best of both worlds, adopting a hybrid approach:
 > Terraform for infrastructure provisioning, Ansible for post-provisioning tasks.

 Terraform output variables can be used as input in Ansible.

-different phases
-- init
-- plan
-- apply

-- validate
-- fmt
+## Tf in a Nutshell

+### Commands

+Terrfaorm provisioning passes through 3 phases:

+- init; setups the provisioning environment, downloading required provdiers (such as AWS)
+- plan; prepares and verifies all the provisioning steps checking all required input values status
+- apply; effecively performs the provisioning steps prepared in the previous phase

+Other useful commands:

+- validate; validates the syntax of the tf files
+- fmt; formats text of structures in tf files
-- output
+- output; show output once provisioning has been applied

+### Concepts

-terraform.tfstate -> current state of the infra infra current state is recorded in a "state" -> base to reconcile (disabling retrieving state and relying on local state as cahce)
+- The file `terraform.tfstate` rewcords the  current state of the infra, which is the base to reconcile

-terraform.tfvars(.json) / *auto.tfvars(.json) -> file containing variables values

-terraform modules -> reusable libraries
+- Terraform automatically recognizes files containing variables values with the follwoing filename convention,terraform.tfvars(.json) / *auto.tfvars(.json)
+- Terraform `modules` can be defined as reusable libraries

 ## Terraform Tips